 Other Regulatory Sources:

 Many federal rules and regulations are also published in topical looseleaf services (many are available electronically) which may additionally contain statutes, court opinions, administrative agency rulings and decisions, and commentary.
 The two main publishers/vendors of the looseleaf services and databases are the Bureau of National Affairs (BNA) and CCH.
-Check the Law Library’s WebCatalog to determine available looseleaf services and databases on a particular topic or the Law Library's database page.
+Check the Law Library’s WebCatalog to determine available looseleaf services and databases on a particular topic or the Law Library's digital resources page.

 Background Information on Agencies: